initrc/koda-jetbrains/README.md

 ---

-## 💻 Integrated Terminal
+## Integrated Terminal

-The built-in JetBrains terminal colors are configured to match the Koda dark 16-color ANSI palette defined in `koda-dark.toml`.
+iTerm2 and Alacritty colorschemes can be found in `colorscheme/`